The Effectiveness of SMS on Computers

 Rostering:

-• Companies with shift workers (like call centers or factories) can send shift reminders or changes in the roster.
+• Companies with shift workers (like call centres or factories) can send shift reminders or roster changes.

 • Volunteer organizations can send reminders for volunteer shifts or request additional help when needed.